CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 Design spaces
 =============

 A design space defines a set of materials that should be searched over when performing a material design.
+Design Spaces must be registered to be used in a :doc:`design workflow <design_workflows>`.
 Currently, there are two design spaces:

 -  `ProductDesignSpace <#product-design-space>`__